hmorchid/ada-project-analytixxperts2023/index.md

 Upon examining the data, we noticed a particular trend regarding gender diversity.
 The curve, representing the evolution of gender representation, unfortunately, does not indicate significant progress.
 This stagnation suggests that while conversations around gender equality have become more mainstream, the translation of these discussions into tangible change within the film industry has been limited.
 On the other hand, a more hopeful narrative emerged when we considered ethnic diversity.
 Here, the graph depicts an upward trajectory, indicating a gradual but apparent increase in the representation of various ethnicities on screen.
 This trend reflects a growing acknowledgment within the industry of the importance of racial and cultural representation, and while there's still much ground to cover, it suggests a positive direction towards inclusivity.

+## Now let's be naive for a moment

 #### Naive analysis of the relationship between Ethnic Diversity and Box Office Revenue